Midwest Airlines: Midwest Express Airlines destinations in 1984

 By 1985, Atlanta (ATL) had been added to the route system with service to Newark being discontinued at this time and by 1986 flights had been begun to Madison, Wisconsin (MSN), New York City LaGuardia Airport (LGA) and Washington, D.C.
 National Airport (DCA).
 All service was flown nonstop between Milwaukee and these destinations, with the exception of a nonstop route between Appleton and Newark in 1984 that had been discontinued by 1985.

-Midwest Express destinations in 2001
+Midwest Express Airlines destinations in 2001

 The airline was serving the following destinations in June 2001: